Firecatsstuff/Arch-Installation-Guide-btw/README.md

 `mkswap /dev/yourswappartition`

-# Step 5: Mounting the partitions
+# Step 5: Mounting The Partitions

 **The Root Partition**